 Concrete information gets your audience involved, and helps them understand and remember your story.

-Abstractions are not very effective for triggering the imagination.
+Abstractions are usually not very effective for triggering the imagination.
 They are also more difficult to understand and remember than concrete details.

 With concrete details, your audience can create a vivid mental picture.
 They get the audience involved, and help them understand and remember your story.